tulane-cmps6610-fall-2025/problem-set-02-AminMirfakhar/answers.md

       solving each subproblem, and then combining the solutions in quadratic time.

     - $W(n) = 2W(n/5) + n^2 \to W(n) = 4W(n/25) + 2 * (n/5)^2 + n^2$
- so at each level work would be less than the previous one that tells us this is a root dominant function whit the
+ so at each level work would be less than the previous one that tells us this is a root dominant function with the
  $W(n) \in O(n^2)$.

     - $S(n) = S(n/5) + n^2 \to S(n) = S(n/25) + (n/5)^2 + n^2$
- so at each level span would be less than the previous one that tells us this is a root dominant function whit the
+ so at each level span would be less than the previous one that tells us this is a root dominant function with the
  $S(n) \in O(n^2)$.

 - Algorithm $\mathcal{B}$ solves problems of size $n$ by